Vietnam.vn - Nền tảng quảng bá Việt Nam

 Báo Dân tríBáo Dân trí18/05/2025

-The "key" to human resource training
+The "key" to human resource training.

 Nhân lực giao thông thời 4.0: Kinh nghiệm thôi chưa đủ, vũ khí mới là gì? - 1

-Mr. Pham Tuan Anh, Director of GTEL OTS JSC, shared at the national scientific conference with the theme "Transportation Science and Technology - CTST 2025" (Photo: Huyen Nguyen).
+Mr. Pham Tuan Anh, Director of GTEL OTS JSC, shared his views at the national scientific conference on the theme "Science and Technology in Transportation - CTST 2025" (Photo: Huyen Nguyen).

-"AI is very good at it now, but if we don't have criticism or evaluation and just apply machines, where is our value in the end?", he questioned.
+"Now AI is doing a great job, but if we don't have critical thinking and evaluation and just apply it mechanically, where will our value ultimately lie?", he questioned.

 Nhân lực giao thông thời 4.0: Kinh nghiệm thôi chưa đủ, vũ khí mới là gì? - 2

-Training follows applied and interdisciplinary trends
+Training follows an applied, interdisciplinary approach.

 Nhân lực giao thông thời 4.0: Kinh nghiệm thôi chưa đủ, vũ khí mới là gì? - 3

-Scientists discuss research (Photo: NT).
+Scientists exchange and discuss research (Photo: NT).

-With the theme "Transportation Science and Technology - CTST 2025", the workshop introduced and discussed many innovative ideas, advanced technological solutions and effective management models.
-This contributes to improving the quality of training, scientific research and technology transfer, serving the sustainable development of the industry.
+With the theme "Science and Technology in Transportation - CTST 2025", the workshop introduced and discussed many innovative ideas, advanced technological solutions, and effective management models.
+This contributes to improving the quality of training, scientific research, and technology transfer, serving the sustainable development of the industry.

 Source: https://dantri.com.vn/giao-duc/nhan-luc-giao-thong-thoi-40-kinh-nghiem-thoi-chua-du-vu-khi-moi-la-gi-20250518072144460.htm